Peeling Context from Cause for Molecular Property Prediction: Methodology

 \subsection{Batch-wise Invariance}

-During training, each molecule is repeatedly sampled into different mini-batches across epochs, and thus encounters varying \emph{batch contexts} defined by the co-occurring samples and their label statistics.
+During training, each molecule is repeatedly sampled into different mini-batches across epochs, and thus encounters varying \emph{batch contexts} defined by co-occurring samples and label statistics.
 A reliable predictor should maintain consistent alignment with the ground-truth label regardless of such batch fluctuations.
-This observation motivates a \emph{batch-wise invariance} principle: only sample-intrinsic signal can sustain stable correlation with the label under changing batch contexts.
+This observation motivates a \emph{batch-wise invariance} principle: only a sample-intrinsic signal sustains stable correlation with labels under batch contexts.